50+ Common (& Not So Common) Literary Devices for 2024

 Example of Satire

-The funny-offensive show South Park is packed to the brim with biting satire examples that riff on loads of sensitive topics in a politically incorrect fashion, from politics to religion to Hollywood.
+The funny-offensive show South Park is packed to the brim with biting satire examples that riff on loads of sensitive topics in a politically incorrect fashion, from politics to Hollywood.

 46. Simile